covid-policy-modelling/model-connector-template/README.md

 After the simulation, your connector is expected to create the file *`/data/output/data.json`*.

-This file should contain JSON that satisfies the [`ModelOutput` schema](https://github.com/covid-policy-modelling/model-runner/blob/main/packages/api/schema/output.json) (you can also use the [less-formal but more readable source](https://github.com/covid-policy-modelling/model-runner/blob/main/packages/api/src/model-output.ts)).
+This file should contain JSON that satisfies the [`ModelOutput` schema](https://github.com/covid-policy-modelling/model-runner/blob/main/packages/api/schema/output.json) (you may also wish to refer the [less-formal but more readable source](https://github.com/covid-policy-modelling/model-runner/blob/main/packages/api/src/model-output.ts)).

 An expanded example `data.json` is shown below (note JSON does not support comments so they are included here only for guidance).